Scaling of entanglement entropy at deconfined quantum criticality

 On the other hand, it is known that critical exponents of DQC exhibit unusual drift behavior with system size~\cite{Shao2016}.
 It is possible that similar drift also occurs for $s$, and if it is the case the formula Eq. \eqref{eq:REE} needs to be corrected.
 In fact, a generic feature of theories controlled by complex CFTs is that various universal quantities, such as scaling dimensions, exhibit drifting (or walking RG in technical terms)~\cite{Gorbenko2018I,Gorbenko2018II}.
 It is therefore important to more systematically understand the finite-size correction to $s$ for complex CFTs, which we leave for future work.
 Other possible origins of the drift and how they affect the corner correction should also be investigated.
 For example, theoretically there exists a dangerously irrelevant operator at the critical point associated with the breaking of the emergent symmetry by lattice effect, which may introduce a new length scale in the problem.
 More recently, there are new evidence that shows the DQC is a multicritical point~\cite{BWZhao2020PRL}, it will also be interesting to investigate the scaling of R\'enyi EE in such modified models to verify the theoretical~\cite{DCLu2021} and numerical predictions~\cite{BWZhao2020PRL} therein.

 {\it{Acknowledgements.-}} J.R.Z., Z.Y. and Z.Y.M. would like to thank Chenjie Wang for helpful discussions on the nonequilibrium process, they acknowledge support from the RGC of Hong Kong SAR of China (Grant Nos.
 17303019, 17301420 and AoE/P-701/20), MOST through the National Key Research and Development Program (Grant No. 2016YFA0300502) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000).
 Y.C.W. acknowledges the supports from the NSFC under Grant Nos.~11804383 and 11975024, the NSF of Jiangsu Province under Grant No.~BK20180637, and the Fundamental Research Funds for the Central Universities under Grant No. 2018QNA39.
 M.C. acknowledges support from NSF under award number DMR-1846109 and the Alfred P.~Sloan foundation.
 We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong and the Tianhe platforms at the National Supercomputer Centers in Tianjin and Guangzhou for their technical support and generous allocation of CPU time.
+The authors acknowledge Beijng PARATERA Tech CO.,Ltd. for providing HPC resources that have contributed to the research results reported within this paper.

 {S\arabic{equation}} {S\arabic{figure}}